-As a frequent recitalist, Victoria has been featured in performances in the DC area at the Franciscan Monastery, St. Luke's Catholic Church in McLean, Virginia, Chevy Chase Presbyterian Church, Chevy Chase, Maryland, Church of the Redeemer, Bethesda, and St. David's Episcopal Church, Roland Park, Baltimore.
-She has been a repeat performer for the Artscape Festival in Baltimore, and soloist for the Washington Bach Consort.
-Beyond the DC area, notable recitals include St. Mark's Cathedral, Seattle, Washington, Princeton University Chapel, West Point Chapel, Trinity Wall Street, and a featured soloist with the Washington Bach Consort, the Artscape Festival in Baltimore, MD, and the Bach Society of Houston.
-Victoria has collaborated in performances with members of the Seattle, Atlanta, San Francisco and National Symphonies, LA Philharmonic, Metropolitan Opera Orchestra, as well as the West Point Band, and the premiere Air Force, Navy and Marine Bands.
+As a recitalist, Victoria has been a featured soloist at St. Paul’s Chapel in New York City, West Point Chapel, St. Mark's Cathedral, Seattle, Washington, Princeton University Chapel, and a featured soloist with the Washington Bach Consort, the Artscape Festival in Baltimore, MD, and the Bach Society of Houston.
+She has performed with members of the Seattle, San Francisco and National Symphonies, LA Philharmonic, Metropolitan Opera Orchestra, as well as the West Point Band, and the premiere Air Force, Navy and Marine Bands.

 Victoria is a graduate of the Eastman School of Music with concentrations in Music Education and Organ Performance.
 Her primary teachers include organ with Michael Farris and Robert Oehme, piano with Vincent Lenti, and harpsichord with James Bobb.
 In addition, she has participated in masterclasses and coachings with Wilma Jenson, Martin Neary, LVO, Joan Lippincott, Eugene Roan, Edward Moore, John Mitchener, and Harald Vogel.
-She is a member of the American Guild of Organists, Association of Anglican Musicians, and the Royal School of Church Music, and the professional women’s music fraternity, Sigma Alpha Iota.
+She is a member of the American Guild of Organists, Association of Anglican Musicians, the Royal School of Church Music, and the professional women’s music fraternity, Sigma Alpha Iota.